MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-recognizers.md

 [QnAMaker.ai][13] is one of the [Microsoft Cognitive Services][14] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
 You can use the QnA Maker recognizer to integrate with the service.

 For detailed information and an example how to create a QnA Maker recognizer, see the [QnA Maker recognizer](../adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md#qna-maker-recognizer) section in the Recognizers in adaptive dialogs - reference guide.

+### Orchestrator recognizer

+[Orchestrator][16] is a language understanding solution optimized for conversational AI applications.
+It is a replacement of the Bot Framework Dispatcher, introduced in 2018.
+Orchestrator provides natural language understanding methods while also simplifying the process of language modeling.

+For detailed steps on how to create and evaluate your Orchestrator snapshot using the Bot Framework CLI, see [How to create Orchestrator snapshot using the Bot Framework Orchestrator CLI commands][orchestrator-cli].

 ### Multi-language recognizer